 For those of you who are bravely saying to yourself, “I’m just going to wing it!” our advice to you would be to do the opposite.
 Preparation is essential in being successful in the interview process.
 Your research will show the interview committee your initiative, interest, motivation, and resourcefulness.

 Before your interview, watch the video and read the suggestions below to properly prepare.
-Download the Before the Interview checklist - opens in a new window to help you prepare for future interviews.
+Download the Before the Interview checklist - PDF - opens in a new window to help you prepare for future interviews.

 It is better to be safe than sorry.
 Make sure you have the following details right before the interview: